stimulsoft/Samples-NET.Core-MVC-CSharp/README.md

 * Save Report Template in the Designer
 * Send Report by Email
 * Show Report in the Viewer
-* Show Report in the ViewerFx
 * Showing Interactive Reports
 * Using Business Objects in the Report
-* Using Localizations in the DesignerFx
 * Using the Web API with Angular
 * Web Demo
-* Web DemoFx

 They are all combined in a Visual Studio solution (.sln-file).